dannav/migo/README.md

   r := migo.New("templates")
 ```

-Using migo you can render the signin template under account by calling `r.Render(rw, "account/signin")` where `rw` is an `http.ResponseWriter`.
+Using migo you can render the signin template under the account directory by calling `r.Render(rw, "account/signin")` where `rw` is an `http.ResponseWriter`.

+## Opinionated
+Migo is opinionated.
+If you'd like a directory of template files to share a common layout, create a shared folder and file `layout.tmpl` which will be the layout for that directory.
+All directories that don't have `shared/layout.tmpl` will inherit the layout defined in `{template_base_path}/shared/layout.tmpl`.

+Currently a base layout must be defined in `{template_base_path}/shared/layout.tmpl`.